-You also may earn credits for the elementary and intermediate courses (101, 105, 201, 205) lower than the first pair of two-credit modular courses (106/107, 203/204, 206,207) successfully completed.
-You must earn a grade of B or better in each course of the modular pair; a grade lower than B in either course is not acceptable.
+Students also may earn credits for the elementary and intermediate courses (101, 105, 201, 205) lower than the first pair of two-credit modular courses (106/107, 203/204, 206,207) successfully completed.
+A grade of B or better must be earned in each course of the modular pair; a grade lower than B in either course is not acceptable.

-In addition, you may earn foreign language credit by taking the appropriate CLEP exam and placing in the 90th percentile or above.
-Before credit is granted, you also must have an interview with a UW Center foreign language faculty member.
-You may earn a maximum of eight credits for foreign language 101 and 102 courses by CLEP exam.
+In addition, students may earn foreign language credit by obtaining a minimum score of 55 on the Level 1 CLEP exam in French, German or Spanish.
+Before credit is granted, students also must have an interview with a UW Center foreign language faculty member.
+Students may earn a maximum of eight credits for foreign language 101 and 102 courses by CLEP exam.

-If you wish to earn credit by examination in other foreign language courses, you must contact the appropriate instructor and a Student Services advisor.
+Students wishing to earn credit by examination in other foreign language courses must contact the appropriate instructor and a student services advisor.

-- F. Geography Department.
-You may earn three credits for GEO 110 by earning a score of five, six, or seven on the geography examination of the Higher Level International Baccalaureate program. - G. History Department.
-You may earn six credits in Modern History with a score of five, six, or seven on the Higher Level International Baccalaureate examination. - H. Mathematics Department.
-You may earn credit for MAT 221 by passing a department exam and then completing MAT 222 with a grade of C or higher.
+F. Geography department: Students may earn three credits for GEO 110 by earning a score of five, six, or seven on the geography examination of the Higher Level International Baccalaureate program.

+G. History department: Students may earn six credits in Modern History with a score of five, six, or seven on the Higher Level International Baccalaureate examination.

+H. Mathematics department: Students may earn credit for MAT 221 by passing a department exam and then completing MAT 222 with a grade of C or higher.
 A grade of C- is not acceptable.
 To earn credit by exam, contact a mathematics instructor.